Monday, December 24, 2007

 The Bargain Box crew loved Sonic Yootha's comment for last month's Quiz so much:

 honoured! so challenging!
-I know I can get to the top box! or if im fourth, tracey moffatt can make an artwork example out of me. xx
+I know I can get to the top box! or if im fourth, tracey moffatt can make an artwork example out of me. xx...that we just had to reward such witty relevance with a "1st".
+As the winner of the Box Art Quiz #3 Sonic Yootha gets first dibs on a gold-plated, fruit charm and swarivski-crystal charm-bracelet made by Mary Mcdermott of Dainty Pretty Things.

 love Yootha